Lee Mokobe: How Can We Make Sense Of Ourselves Through Poetry?

 Mokobe has performed all over the world included at the Barclay's Center, The LGBT Center, LA YouTube Space and Vidcon.
 Their work has been featured by The Fader, Al Jazeera, New York Public Library, Philly.com, Soulpancake media, OkayAfrica and Leeway Foundation.

-This segment of TED Radio Hour was produced by Diba Mohtasham and edited by Sanaz Meshkinpour.
+This segment of TED Radio Hour was produced by Diba Mohtasham and edited by Sanaz Meshkinpour and Rachel Faulkner.
 You can follow us on Twitter @TEDRadioHour and email us at TEDRadio@npr.org.